JoshisonGitHub/TypescriptProject/Guide for Learners.md

 The function CreateAccount contains the functional component handelSubmit, which awaits the inputs for each field, then stores the data in as a string and sends it to the endpointRout, more specifically the new_acc function, which is located on the back-end of the webpage.
 This process is the same as a regular HTML/Javascript website.
 The main difference is that each input, before being sent to the backend is required to have a type.

-[Modals](https://mui.com/material-ui/react-modal/) themselves are simple to create, as they simply are a button that makes an input field appear and disappear when clicking a button.
+[Modals](https://mui.com/material-ui/react-modal/) themselves are simple to create, as they are simply a button that makes an input field appear and disappear when the button is clicked.
 This occurs through the use of **onClick**, as shown in the second and third images.

 The fourth image demonstrates how to create the dropdown menu used in the Account Types input.
 Once the user chooses one of the inputs from the list, the onChange function changes the output to the selcted input, thus setting the setAccountType variable to be the selected input, by using the useState method imported from the React library.